CodeReclaimers/neat-python/docs/module_summaries.rst

 .. todo::
   The below needs checking!
 Also, perhaps MODE_SERVER and MODE_CLIENT would be preferable?
+  As well as issues of sensitivity, server/client terms appear more likely to get people to cooperate with borrowing machine time...

 .. index:: ! compute node
 .. index:: ! master node